woodsman1/Sorting-Visualizer/README.md

 # Sorting Visualizer
 A web application for visualizing the Sorting Algorithms like Bubble Sort, Heap Sort, Merge Sort, Quick Sort, Selection Sort.
-It is build in Reactjs, Javascript, HTML, CSS.
+It is build using Reactjs, Javascript, HTML, CSS.

 ![](/demo.gif)